neurogym/neurogym/docs/envs.md

 Logic: Two-alternative forced choice task in which
-         the subject has to compare two stimuli separated by a delay to decide which one has a higher frequency
+         the subject has to compare two stimuli separated by a delay to decide which one has a higher frequency.

 Reference paper: